Mathenics/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. delete all regular files with a common extension in the working directory
 11. count the number of directries and subdirectories in current directory including hidden directories
 12. Display ten newest files in current directory
+13. Display only inputs that appears once from multple intakes